RokeCepedaArroita/photometry/README.md

 ## Measuring Uncertainties

+The uncertainty in the flux of the primary aperture is a combination of calibration errors and random errors.
+Random errors include the noise in the input datasets, and real variations of the sky signal in the background that go into the primary aperture.
+In low signal to noise regions, a careful assessment of noise vs real sky signal variations must be made for an accurate estimation of the global uncertainty.

 ### Primary Flux Calculation
 The primary flux is calculated by summing the pixel brightnesses within the primary aperture, subtracting the scaled background contribution: